mrousavy/nitro/docs/docs/nitrogen.md

 ### 6. Initialize the Hybrid Objects

-And finally, to initialize `HybridMath` from JS you just need to call `createHybridObject`, passing in the `Math` Spec defined in `Math.nitro.ts` as a generic type parameter:
+And finally, to initialize `HybridMath` from JS you just need to call `createHybridObject`:

 ```ts
 export const MathModule = NitroModules.createHybridObject<Math>("Math")